hax/hax.github.com/2023/slice/slide.md

 Discussion

+- Do the updated motivations sufficiant for syntax?
-- Do we agree the direction?
+- Do we happy with the direction of the proposals?
 - If that, I will ask stage 1 for index from end proposal
 - And update the explainer and spec for slice notation proposal soon
 - Plan to go back next meeting for details (maybe ask for stage 2)